What is Footfall? Understanding Its Importance and Measurement Methods

 • AI-powered systems provide more accurate counting and deeper behavioral insights, including demographic analysis and sentiment detection.

 • The most accurate systems use 3D video counting with artificial intelligence to detect and count people.
+The most accurate systems for measuring footfall use video counting with artificial intelligence.

 Artificial Intelligence Integration